Bibliographic Services Division (BSD)

 - Do you scan in the citations?

-- As an author, how should I select keywords so that my article will appear in MEDLINE?
+- As an author, how should I select keywords so that my article is retrieved in MEDLINE?

 - What types of articles are selected to be indexed?

 - What is a Publication Type?
 How does it differ from descriptors?

 - Can NLM add recently adopted new terminology to my article published several years ago?